White House Farm murders: Radio log

 Michael Bonnett, a civilian dispatcher in Chelmsford police station's information room, began a "radio log" which kept track of messages about the situation.
 The radio log discusses a telephone call made at 3:26 am on 7 August.
-According to the prosecution, this is the telephone call known to have been made by Jeremy, the same call that is entered in the event log.
+According to the prosecution, this is the call known to have been made by Jeremy, the same call entered in the event log.
 According to the defence, the radio log is not simply a duplicate log of Jeremy's call but a log of a separate call to the police by Nevill.

 The radio log is headed, "Daughter gone berserk": "Mr Bamber, White House Farm, Tolleshunt d’Arcy—daughter Sheila Bamber, aged 26 years, has got hold of one of my guns."
 It adds: "Message passed to CD by the son of Mr Bamber after phone went dead."
-It goes on to say: "Mr Bamber has a collection of shotguns and .410s", and it includes White House Farm's telephone number: 860209.
+It goes on to say: "Mr Bamber has a collection of shotguns and .410s", and it includes White House Farm's telephone number.
 The final entry says: "0356 GPO [the telephone operator] have checked phone line to farmhouse and confirm phone left off hook."
 The radio log shows that a patrol car, Charlie Alpha 7 (CA7)—not Charlie Alpha 5, as mentioned in the event log—was sent to the scene at 3:35 am.